About

 I love words.
 My husband and kids would tell you I love LOTS of words.
 Words in all forms.
 Speaking, writing, journaling, singing, teaching, studying, and reading.
 Our words have the capacity to affirm hopes and celebrate the ordinary.
 But like those fragile clay pots Paul describes, words can cut, bruise, and tear down.
 Real life recognizes both.
 Real grace leads us to the truth of Proverbs 16:24: Gracious words are like a honeycomb, sweetness to the soul and health to the body.

 I love people, even more than words!
 The best parts of my day are spent cultivating life with humans—even when our humanness shows up more weeds than harvest.
 The more, the merrier!
-I’m also deeply committed to tending the soul, coming alongside in the quiet corners of life as companions and friend through life’s best and worst offerings.
+I’m also deeply committed to tending the soul, coming alongside one another in the quiet corners of life–as companions and friends through life’s best and worst offerings.

 I love encouraging busy women to slow down and live real grace in their real lives.
 It’s an irony of ironies that I speak and write about slowing down.
 God chuckles lovingly to see His children be transformed by His grace, through His grace, and for His grace.
 To my younger self, I would say: hurry costs more than you think.
 Move over.
 Slow down, beloved.
 Grace grows best in the slow.